Brad May: Playing career

 On July 4, 2007, May re-signed as a free agent with Anaheim for another two years.
-In the 2007–08 season, May played his 900th career NHL game on November 16, 2007 and scoring his 125th career goal as the Ducks beat the Los Angeles Kings 6-3.
+In the 2007–08 season, May played his 900th career NHL game on November 16, 2007, and scoring his 125th career goal as the Ducks beat the Los Angeles Kings 6-3.
 May was selected during the year to ride on Anaheim city's float at the 2008 Tournament of Roses Parade to accompany and parade the Stanley Cup.

 During the 2008–09 season on January 7, 2009, May was traded from the Ducks to the Toronto Maple Leafs in exchange for a conditional 6th round draft pick in 2010.
-On April 8, 2009 May played in his 1,000th career NHL game against the Buffalo Sabres.
+On April 8, 2009, May played in his 1,000th career NHL game against the Buffalo Sabres.
 It was no coincidence that the milestone came against the Buffalo Sabres, as he was purposely sat out for the previous game.

 On September 23, 2009, May was invited to try out for the Detroit Red Wings, reuniting temporarily with former Vancouver teammates Todd Bertuzzi and Dan Cloutier.
 May made his Red Wings debut in a pre-season game on September 25, 2009.
 At the start of the 2009–10 season on October 8, 2009, May then signed a one-year contract with the Red Wings.
 After posting 2 assists in 40 games with Red Wings May was put on waiver to clear roster room for Andreas Lilja on February 12, 2010.
 After clearing waivers and briefly contemplating possible retirement May decided to report to Wings AHL affiliate, the Grand Rapids Griffins, to play out the season.
 In an expanded role with the Griffins May scored 10 points in 17 games before he was returned to Detroit as a part of the extended squad for the playoffs.

 Post-playing career and broadcasting

 On September 20, 2010, without an offer of a new contract, May effectively announced his retirement in accepting a position as a CBC American Hockey League analyst.

 Following the retirement of longtime Buffalo Sabres analyst Mike Robitaille after the 2013-14 season, May joined the Sabres broadcast crew on a limited basis before moving into Robitaille's slot in a full-time role for the NHL 2014-15 season.
 May was replaced on Sabres broadcasts by Martin Biron following the 2016-2017 season.

-Beginning with the 2017-2018 season, May serves as an analyst for the Vegas Golden Knights with AT&T SportsNet Rocky Mountain.
+Beginning with the 2017-2018 season, May served as an analyst for the Vegas Golden Knights with AT&T SportsNet Rocky Mountain, a network that is no longer on air.
+In 2024, May competed on the tenth season of The Amazing Race Canada with his daughter Sam, where they finished 8th out of 11 teams.
+Brad May currently plays recreational adult league hockey in Anaheim California in the Copper division (D League).